 Next, contact a trusted personal injury attorney who specializes in auto accidents.
 Auto accidents in general can be confusing, but once you're out of familiar territory you want to know that you have an expert on your side.
 Always discuss your case with an attorney first to ensure that you have the best possible chances of compensation.

 Out of state accidents can be frightening.
 You don't have to feel like you're alone.
-If you've suffered injuries because of a negligent driver, contact Weinstein Legal today to discuss the details of your case.
+If you've suffered injuries because of a negligent driver, contact Weinstein Legal, a Fort Lauderdale personal injury lawyer today to discuss the details of your case.